Eschatologue/CM_wiki/includes/abbreviations.md

 *[Advantage]: Roll two d20s, and use the <strong>higher</strong> roll.
 *[Disadvantage]: Roll two d20s, and use the <strong>lower</strong> roll.

+*[Bloodied]: A creature has half of its Hit Points or fewer remaining

 <!--- Covers --->

 *[Half Cover]: +2 bonus to AC & DEX saves.